 - Spread the chilled pats of butter over the surface of the flour mixture and pulse until no dry flour remains and the dough just begins to clump.
 (At first, the dough will look like coarse meal.
 Keep pulsing.
 When it begins to clump and stick around the edges of the food processor, you're ready for the next step.)

 - Using a rubber spatula, spread the dough evenly around the bowl of the food processor.
 Sprinkle the remaining cup of flour over the dough and pulse until dough is just barely broken up, about 5 pulses.
 (The dough will be crumbly, but there should be lots of pea-sized chunks and no dry flour.)
-Transfer the dough to a large bowl.

-- Sprinkle the chilled orange juice and vodka into the bowl and, using the rubber spatula, gently toss and fold the dough until it comes together.
+- Transfer the dough to a large bowl.
+Sprinkle the chilled orange juice and vodka into the bowl and, using a fork, gently toss and fold the dough until it comes together.
 (The dough will still be a bit crumbly, but it will be moistened throughout and the bits will stick together easily when the dough is folded.)
 It's important not to overwork the dough here, because overworked dough leads to tough pie crust.

 - Divide the dough in half and flatten each portion of dough into a disk about 1 inch thick.
 (The dough should flatten easily without crumbling.)
 Wrap each disk of dough tightly in plastic wrap and refrigerate for at least 2 hours.